Montezemolo: Fernando was always in the picture regarding choice of Raikkonen

 He also dispelled speculation that car giant Fiat contributed financially to the team, Zero!
 We get no financial contribution from them and Ferrari survives on its sponsorship, prize money and the cars it sells.”

 Finally his thoughts on Formula 1 without Bernie Ecclestone at the helm: We will need to rethink everything, with a structure that provides for a head of administration and finance, a commercial director and a number one for technical matters.
 The work can no longer be centralised around just one man.”
-(Apex)
+(GP247)

 Subbed by AJN.